 “I hope you had a pleasant trip.
 The microwave storms in the Xai Xai belt can be rough around this time of year”, the Lamu Temple Engineer remarked as he ushered them into the Conference Dome.

-“We sailed through just fine thank you”, Juju abruptly replied.
+“We made it through just fine thank you”, Juju replied.

-At the instance of Lord Bindu, Timati and Jinda had gathered for another separate meeting to discuss the anomalies and the investigative mission dispatched to Planet Lamu.
+Meanwhile on Planet Kingu, at the instance of the Juluka Lord Bindu, Timati and Jinda had gathered for another separate meeting to discuss the Neural Feed anomalies, and the investigative mission dispatched to Planet Lamu.

 If a solution is not found we may have to be retired, and without us there’s no-one else to ensure that the Federation Planets properly implement the Juluka Protocols prescribed in the Configuration Templates given to us during the Savant Program when this whole project was initiated”, Jinda said reminding everyone of what was at stake.

 Timati felt compelled to give the impression that the situation was under control.

 “I don’t think it will come to that.
 We’ve made an early intervention and its best to wait on the outcome of Tindo’s report.
 Meanwhile our Intelligence gathering continues, we already have a few leads and whoever is behind this wont be at it for much longer.”

 “Let’s hope so, and I suggest you start working on a cover story for the Federation Citizens in case this thing spirals out of control.
 The Savant Program remains above Top Secret, we can’t afford a leak”, Lord Bindu cut in with a curt response.

 “We’ll keep dangling the prospect of Elevation for as long as we can to motivate our people here, in the meantime lets see what comes out of the Lamu Conference…”